Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.collection.v1.QueryAuthorizationRequest"></a>
+<a name="lbm.collection.v1.QueryApprovedRequest"></a>

-### QueryAuthorizationRequest
+### QueryApprovedRequest
-QueryAuthorizationRequest is the request type for the Query/Authorization RPC method.
+QueryApprovedRequest is the request type for the Query/Approved RPC method.
+NOTE: deprecated (use QueryAuthorizationRequest)

 | Field | Type | Label | Description |